King's worm lizard

-King's worm lizard (Amphisbaena kingii) is a species of worm lizard in the family Amphisbaenidae.
+King's worm lizard (Amphisbaena kingii) is a species of amphisbaenian in the family Amphisbaenidae.
 The species is endemic to South America.

 Etymology

 The specific name, kingii, is in honor of Australian marine surveyor Philip Parker King.

 Geographic range

 A. kingii is found in Argentina, Bolivia, Brazil, and Uruguay.

+Habitat

+The preferred natural habitats of A. kingii are savanna and grassland.

 Description

 A. kingii may attain a snout-to-vent length (SVL) of 21 cm, plus a tail about 2 cm long.
 Dorsally, it is purplish brown.
 Ventrally, it is whitish.